MusicsOnlinePlayer/MusicsOnlinePlayer/README.md

 To play music the client will first ask for the filebinnaries of the music to the server.
 Once the client receive it, he converts it to a file in the directory `c:/MusicsFiles`.
 The application will play it using `Wmplib.dll`.

 ### Playlists
 You can also create your own playlist and save it to your account through the server.
-With that you can share it to every users by making a search and check `Playlist`.
+With that you can share it to every user by making a search and check `Playlist` button.

 ### Hue
 The client can handle the hue sytem and create a dico like ambiance.
 In the `Settings` menu you can connect to you own hue bridge to get an **API key** or if you already know it you can enter directly.